Buffalo-Ontology-Group/MRI_Ontology/README.md

 (e.g. [NIDM](https://github.com/incf-nidash/nidm-terms)).

 The MRIO team meets biweekly via Zoom on Thursdays at 2:00pm EST to discuss ongoing development.
-External contributers are more than welcome to join these meetings to discuss new terms or anything related to the ontology.
+External contributors are more than welcome to join these meetings to discuss new terms or anything related to the ontology.
 To obtain a link to the biweekly MRIO discussion, please contact Alexander Bartnik at adbartni@buffalo.edu.